-The resulting d-polytope, which is the convex hull of $W^+(h)$ , is not necessarily simplicial.
+The resulting d-polytope, which is the convex hull of $W^+(h)$, is not necessarily simplicial.
 In fact, in many instances it will contain (d-1)-facets which are not simplices, e.g. for the 3-dimensional case, there might exist 2D polygons with more than 3 vertices.
 These facets can be triangulated in more than one way.
-This is not a problem in 3D since any triangulation of the reconstructed isosurface in one cube is compatible with any triangulation of the reconstructed isosurface in another.
-However, in 4D the reconstructed isosurfaces in two adjacent hypercubes meet in a two dimensional polygon, for instance a planar quadrilateral.
-If the triangulations in these two hypercubes contain different diagonals of this quadrilateral, then the resulting triangulations will not match.
+This is not so much of a problem in 3D as in 4D where, the isosurface is comprised of tetrahedra.
+If a facet of the hypercube shares a common quadrilateral with another hypercube, and for the triangulation, one diagonal is chosen for one hypercube and another for the other hypercube, the resulting tetrahedralization will not be global.
 This mismatch manifests itself as visible artifacts when the 4D isosurface is sliced along a given axis.
-Also, a mismatch makes it impossible to construct any face adjacency graphs, which might be needed for many algorithms.
+Also, this makes it impossible to construct any face adjacency graphs, which might be needed for many algorithms.
 This is essentially the problem identified by Albertelli et. al. in [1] while constructing 3D tetrahedral grids by subdividing unstructured finite-element meshes.